clockworklabs/SpacetimeDB/.github/pull_request_template.md

 *List any PRs here that are required for this SDK change to work*

 ## Testsuite
-*If you would like to run against a specific SpacetimeDB branch in the testsuite, specify that here.
+*If you would like to run the your SDK changes in this PR against a specific SpacetimeDB branch, specify that here.
 This can be a branch name or a link to a PR.*

 SpacetimeDB branch name: master